 Following the huge popularity of my previous article 12 Kick-Ass Routes Part I, I have continued my quest to find the most amazing and inspiring routes for you.
 So, I am happy to share an additional 11 epic route ideas (and leave the twelfth for you to add in the comments)!

 Remember my earlier mentioning of Cape to Cairo?
 I discovered a much more difficult route up north from Cape Town, going over the west coast of Africa.
 Perhaps it’s even one of the most difficult routes in the world as it passes through countries with very difficult visa policies, civil war and harsh health conditions.

 One guy who actually travelled this route is Johnny from OneStep4Ward.com.
 The journey back in 2015 took him 8 months and $3,000 in visas and bribes alone.
 He travelled in pretty much one consecutive trip through 27 UN countries.
-As you can see not all of it was done overland, but this young adventurer is on a mission to visit every country in the world.
-He only has 3 left and he also earned more than a million dollars blogging about it all.
+As you can see not all of it was done overland, but this young adventurer has a unique and inspiring style of travelling.
+And he also earned more than a million dollars blogging about it all.
 What a life!

 2. Vienna to Pyongyang – the forbidden railway

 Once upon a time there were two Austrian guys who travelled from Vienna to North Korea by train.
 They were called Helmut and Oliver and managed to spend an incredible 36 hours inside North Korea without a guide.
 Now that is what I call an adventure!